PaulJoshi/b_tech_it_programs/README.md

-# b_tech_it_2nd_year_programs
+# B-Tech in IT

-Programs done in class during my 2nd year B-tech in Rajagiri School of Engineering and Technology
+Programs for B-tech in Information Technology at A.P.J.
+Abdul Kalam Technological University